jotavare/jotavare.github.io/wpa_psk_hacking.md

 ```

 ## **Protecting Yourself**
-While you cannot prevent the authentication process, you can protect against word list attacks by choosing a long and random password that is unlikely to be found in any word list, like passphrases.
-Additionally, you can enable `MAC address filtering` and `WPS` **(Wi-Fi Protected Setup)** to enhance security.
+While you cannot prevent the authentication process, you can protect against word list attacks by choosing a long and random password that is unlikely to be found in any word list, like **passphrases**.
+Additionally, you can enable **MAC address filtering** and **WPS (Wi-Fi Protected Setup)** to enhance security.

 ## **Conclusion**
 We explored the process of WPA-PSK hacking.
 It is essential to respect **privacy** and **legality** when using these techniques.
-We learned about capturing `handshakes`, performing `de-authentication attacks`, and cracking passwords using `word lists`.
+We learned about capturing **handshakes**, performing **de-authentication attacks**, and cracking passwords using **word lists**.
 Remember to always use this knowledge responsibly and protect yourself.